Getting Started with Git

 Merge

-Merging is the process of combining external commits into your branch.
+Merging means combining external commits into your branch.

 # Merge another branch into the current branch